david-elfau/js-test-elfau/README.md

 * Bootstrap: I have used because it provide easy way to create components
 * Adobe XD: I have create the skeleton on XD and exported to html and css to save time, event it is not the best way yo proceed

+### Data Management
+Data is split in static and user data.
+Static includes:
+* Info about businesses
+*
+*
+User data includes:
+* State of the businesses
+* Gold balance
+*

+#TODO: MORE DETAILS

 ## Known issues
+List of things I would do better:
+*